-In which cases I need TCPDUMP for Windows®?
+In which cases do I need TCPDUMP for Windows®?

 How can I obtain a trial version of TCPDUMP for Windows®?